Free Home Literacy Environment Checkup

 As a former k-2 teacher and reading interventionist, I was blessed with crazy success inside and outside the classroom with teaching kids to read and helping to improve kids who struggled with reading.
 That is, in addition to raising three kiddos who always topped the charts in reading and love to read.
 Well, total transparency here, my oldest, who’s seventeen, isn’t an avid reader like he once was (more on that in the blog).
 Although I firmly believe that it’s not developmentally appropriate to ‘teach’ children under five to read, both of my boys entered kindergarten full-fledged readers.
 My daughter began fully reading by the end of the second quarter of kindergarten.
 Afterward, her reading skills skyrocketed from there.
 My boys and were not ‘taught’ by me nor anyone else.
 I was simply intentional about every aspect of their development and environment that I knew would directly impact their literacy and actively invested in those areas.

 Reading is rocket science.
-And, I want to help you navigate your child’s or students’ literacy journey to make it fun, practical, and crystal clear so you can feel confident in yourself as their guide.
+And, I want to help you navigate your child’s or students’ literacy journey to with resources so you make it fun, practical, and crystal clear so you can feel confident in yourself as their guide.